 Wear protective gloves for housework, gardening, washing-up and when preparing citrus fruit and raw vegetables to reduce hand eczema.

-Ditch your washing powder
+Ditch your washing powder to improve eczema

 One of the first, and most important things to do is to check your washing powder, whose detergent residues in clothes and bedding will irritate skin.
 If you are not already using a non-biological washing powder, and thoroughly rinsing clothes, this will make a big difference.